 Goals:

-1- Learn latest tools and data analytics techniques to draw business insights (this would cover the technology and business part of program)
+1- Learn latest tools(define latest..tableau, R, Python, SAS, SQL? and data analytics techniques to draw business insights (this would cover the technology and business part of program)

-2- Develop Leadership skills ( to be able to lead data analytics team )
+2- Develop Leadership skills (how will this be measured?
+Led X projects, etc)( to be able to lead data analytics team )

-3- Develop Presentation and Reporting skills
+3- Develop Presentation and Reporting skills(add measure, present X times and/or audience (team or cohort) and environment (virtual, face to face)

 Shishir

-Maximizing self development by delegating work such that each team member get the opportunity to improve in thier area of interest
+Maximizing self development by delegating work such that each team member get the opportunity to improve in thier area of interest (each team member has at least two opportunities to demonstrate progress in each learning goal)

 Complete every assignment 1 day before due day while also making sure that each contributor is satisfied with his or her effort

-Schedule events once a month outside school hours to improve the team cohesion
+Schedule events once a month outside school hours to improve the team cohesion (aspirational, could be tough to find common times for 8 people each month)

-Mission:

-To acquire the knowledge and skills to make career advancement in the field of Data Analytics.
+Hold a formal debriefing session for each submitted assignment within 24 hours of submission where we discuss successful strategies and areas of improvement

+Improve team collaboration by streamlining team meeting and optimizing feedback, reducing the administrative meeting time by 10% by the end of 3 months

 Goals:

 Get A- and above for all team assignments

-Attempt every assignment question on your own even if it's not been assigned to maximize individual learning

-Always submit one day before the deadline

 Sally: